advanced-security/survey-link/README.md

 ## What?

-This action automatically creates a weblink to GHAS trial survey.
-The links will be valid for 14 days by default (configurable).
+This action automatically creates a weblink to the GHAS trial survey.
+The links will be valid for 14 days by default.

 ## Example